bobbyiliev/introduction-to-sql/README.md

 DigitalOcean is a cloud services platform delivering the simplicity developers love and businesses trust to run production applications at scale.

-It provides highly available, secure, and scalable compute, storage, and networking solutions that help developers build great software faster.
+It provides highly available, secure, and scalable computing, storage, and networking solutions that help developers build great software faster.

 Founded in 2012 with offices in New York and Cambridge, MA, DigitalOcean offers transparent and affordable pricing, an elegant user interface, and one of the largest libraries of open source resources available.